On the images of the Galois representations attached to generic automorphic representations of GSp(4): Automorphic representations without exceptional primes

 On the other hand, by using a result of Jacquet, Piatetski-Shapiro, and Shalika (see, Theorem 9.1 of \cite{KS02}) there exist a globally generic cuspidal automorphic representation $\pi$ of $\GSp(4,\A)$ with trivial central character, such that $\Pi$ is the functorial lift of $\pi$ in the sense of Section \ref{lasec}.
 Therefore we have the following result.

 \begin{theo} There are infinitely many globally generic cuspidal automorphic representations of $\GSp(4,\A)$ without exceptional primes. \end{theo}

 Another method to construct automorphic representations with prescribed local conditions is by assuming the Arthur's work on endoscopic classification of automorphic representation for symplectic groups \cite{Art13} and adapting some results of \cite{Shi12}.
 This work is still conditional on the stabilization of the twisted trace formula and a few expected technical results in harmonic analysis.
-However, significant progress in this direction has been made by Waldspurger and others \cite{Wal14}.
+However, significant progress in this direction has been made by Moeglin and Waldspurger \cite{Wal14a}, \cite{Wal14b}.

 This method is used in \cite{ADSW14} in order to construct $2n$-dimensional symplectic compatible systems $(\rho_\lambda)_\lambda$ such that the image of $\overline{\rho}_\lambda$ contain a subgroup conjugated to $\Sp(2n,\F_\ell)$ for a density one set of primes.
 The limitation on the set of primes in loc. cit. is due to the authors need to assume the existence of a transvection in order to control the different possibilities for the images of the Galois representations in the compatible system.
 However, in dimension 4, we eliminate this problem by using the Aschbacher's classification.